- CEMC Home

 For most Canadian residents, the answer is yes.
 Please consult the Canada Revenue Agency.
 Students in other countries are encouraged to inquire with their local tax authority about any tax benefits that may result from participation in the program.

 This number will vary from term to term and with enrolment.
-Currently, we offer at least three courses each term.
+Currently, we offer at least six courses each term.

 There is no minimum or maximum number of courses required per term or per year.
-However, if you will not be taking at least one course in a particular term you will be asked to notify the MMT Director prior to the beginning of the term.
+However, if you will not be taking at least one course in a particular term you will be asked to make a formal request prior to the beginning of the term which is typically approved.

 The answer will vary course to course and student to student.
 However, we are conscious that most of our students will be working full time.
 As such we are expecting that most courses will require about 12 to 15 hours per week to complete.